isovector/take2/README.md

 you need additional help.

 Setup will ask for root to install the connection protocol.
-If you don't trust us, you can install it directly from pip:
+If you don't trust us, you can first install it directly from pip (but you will still need to run the above script):

 ```bash
 sudo pip install accio